beingsane/plg_system_pendingstate/README.md

 2) The $context argument of onContentBeforeSave() is currently not checked.
 This should be in sync with the tables that can be auto cleaned up.

+3) Joomla! code compliance is not 100%.
+Blame my editor.

+4) Articles with state 3 (pending) do not show up in default backend overview, unless State = All is selected.